Tchaoser/SYSC4806-Group13-PerkManager/README.md

 * Run `PerkmanagerApplication` (IntelliJ or `mvn spring-boot:run`)
 * Hibernate will auto-create/update tables for your JPA entities.
-* After the first run, you can browse the shared DB in IntelliJ anytime without running the app (Render DB is always online).
+* After the first run, you can browse the shared DB in IntelliJ anytime without running the app (Aiven DB is always online).

 ---